LincolnSteinLab/icgc-viewer/README.md

 # Dynamic track generation
 ## Explore donors, genes and mutations
-In the tools menu there is an option to `Explore donors, genes and mutations`.
+In the menubar there is an ICGC button with an option to `Explore donors, genes and mutations`.
 This will bring up a dialog similar to the [advanced search page](https://dcc.icgc.org/search) on the ICGC portal.
 Here you can apply facets related to donor, gene and mutation.
-This will create a filtered list of matching donors, genes and mutations.
+You can then create tracks based on the chosen facets.

 ![ICGC Explore](images/ICGC-Explore-Dialog.png)

 ## Explore projects
 There is also an options to search ICGC by projects.
 This allows you to see all of the associated SSMs and Genes per project in one track.
+If you want to apply additional facets to a project, you'll need to use the `Explore donors, genes and mutations` dialog.
 ![ICGC Projects](images/ICGC-Projects-Dialog.png)

 # Export Types